 Outdoor Beaucerons should be outdoors for most of the day with their owners.
 This breed flourishes when they are working hard, whether they are running for miles, learning a new agility skill, or herding sheep.

 Exercise A healthy, adult Beauceron requires two to three hours of vigorous physical activity each day, in addition to training and walks.
 It's important they have active owners with the time and energy to take them running, biking, or hiking for miles.

 Endurance Beaucerons have the stamina to herd through long days and across distances of up to 50 miles.

 Activity distance rating

-Food The food needs of Beaucerons vary based upon their activity level and age.
-The quantity of food will differ between Beaucerons who exercise for full days most of the time, and those who only exercise a few hours each day.
+Food The dietary needs of Beaucerons vary based upon their activity level and age.
+The quantity of food will differ between Beaucerons who exercise for full days most of the time, and those who exercise only a few hours each day.
 Talk with your veterinarian about the best type and quantity of food for your Beauceron.

 Alone Time Beaucerons get bored easily and become destructive when left alone for too long.
 Additionally, time alone means they are not getting the exercise they need.
-If you must leave your dog at home alone for hours at a stretch, bring home a different breed.
+If you must leave your dog at home alone for hours at a stretch, choose a different breed.